Who Is This Credit Card Best For?

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

 If you’re a Verizon loyalist who spends a lot on the company’s services (including Fios), this card could unlock some nice savings on cellphone and wireless expenses.
-It follows the structure of many co-branded retail cards in that the rewards you earn can only be redeemed on Verizon purchases.
-Therefore, if you’re looking to get cash back or redeem points for travel, this isn’t the card for you.
+Plus, there’s some redemption flexibility for those who prefer to use their dollars toward travel or gift cards.

 To be eligible for the Verizon Visa Card, you must use Verizon’s wireless service.
 If you have Verizon Fios only but not a cellphone plan, you will not qualify for the card.